LASER SKIN REJUVENATION : REJUVENATING THE SKIN

 • Firming the skin.

-• Improving skin texture and evening out skin tone.
+• Improving skin quality and evening out the complexion.

-Any part of the body can be treated, but the procedure is most commonly performed on the face, neck, décolleté, and hands.
+Any part of the body can be treated, but the treatment is most often performed on the face, the neck, the décolleté, and the hands.

 Which laser is the most effective for laser skin rejuvenation ?